eclipse-edc/docs/developer/best_practices.md

 - credentials for other third-party services, even if temporary

 Sensitive values should not be passed through multiple layers of code.
-Instead, they should be referenced by their alias, and be resolved from the `Vault` wherever they are used.
+Instead, they should be referenced by their alias, and be resolved from the `vault` wherever they are used.
 Do not store sensitive data as class members but use local variables that are garbage-collected when leaving execution scope.

 ## 2. General recommendations